Make a video, sell your home

 An emerging trend

 Part of these videos' drawing power is their scarcity.
 According to a 2009 National Association of Realtors survey, fewer than 1% of agents were shooting video to sell listings.
-Last year, only 3% were using video-hosting websites, according to the NAR.
+In 2012, only 3% were using video-hosting websites, according to the NAR.
 Fewer still made videos featuring sellers talking about their home.

-- On our blog, 'Listed': Home-sale contracts rise slightly
+- On our blog, 'Listed': Report: Home prices jump in October